andreabenini/linux.tips/distro.arch/aur.md

 ```
 At the end of the installation process an arch package file is created and root access is required to finally install
 the binary pkg

+## Reinstall/Repair procedures
+It happened to me just once and it might be a package specific problem or something related to the application, this might be the case because the application was "zoom" (so, stop laughing).
+These steps solved a problem that never happened to me before.
+- Remove/uninstall the package (`sudo pacman -rsn [packageName]`)
+- Remove configuration files (`.config/zoom*`) or application directories (`.zoom/`)
+- Remove the AUR package all at once or git reset the repo (in my case `rm -rf /usr/src/packages/zoom`)
+- clone (or reset) the src repository from AUR.
+A git reset might be enough even if not tested it yet
+- reinstall the package (`makepkg -si [pkgName]`) as usual